- Written by Dr.Mehmet Demircioglu

 General education is valuable, but individual planning is what protects the final result.

-I prefer a slower, clearer consultation over a fast answer that sounds exciting but ignores the details.
+A slower, clearer consultation is better than a fast answer that sounds exciting but ignores the details.

 Good surgery begins before the first graft is removed.

 If you remember only one thing, remember this.
 Do not chase the biggest graft number.
 Chase the most intelligent plan.
 A beautiful result is usually the result of restraint, precision, and clear communication.
-This is how I approach hair restoration surgery, and it is how The patient needs to know their choices before they decide.
+This is how I approach hair restoration surgery.
+The patient needs to understand the choices before deciding.